Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Model Definition:**

+**Model Staleness:** Data that you used to train the model in the research or production environment does not represent the data that you actually have in your live system.

 **Occam's razor:L** When presented with competing hypothetical answers to a problem, one should select the one that makes the fewest assumptions.<br>

+**PKL:** it is standard method of serialization objects in python.

 **Root Mean Squared Error (RMSE):** RMSE measures the difference between the predictions of a model and the observed values.
 A large RMSE is equivalent to a large average error, so smaller values of RMSE are better.<br>
 ```